 High Street, Helmsley, York, North Yorkshire

-century stone built Gothic chapel, its gable, roof and picturesque bellcote prominent in the northern approach to this historic town.
+An attractive late-nineteenth century stone-built Gothic chapel, its gable, roof and picturesque bellcote prominent in the northern approach to this historic town.
+Good set of Stations by Rosamund Fletcher.

 Built in 1894; there is a memorial in the church to its founder, Austin Bateman (died 1917), who is buried at Ampleforth.
 The architect has not been established, but similarities with Bernard Smith’s church at Kirkbymoorside, and the association of both buildings with Ampleforth, suggest that this too might be a design of Smith’s.